 Provisional tax is not a separate tax but a way of paying your income tax as the income is received through the year.
 You pay instalments of income tax during the year, based on what you expect your tax bill to be.
 The amount of provisional tax you pay is then deducted from your tax bill at the end of the year.

-The other way to work out your provisional tax is to estimate what your residual income tax will be.
+With the estimation option you estimate what your residual income tax will be.
 When working out the tax, keep the following points in mind.

-– To get the right tax rate
+– to get the right tax rate

 – add up all your estimated income